richardjonesnz/moodle-mod_collaborate2/README.md

 Download the zip file or clone the repository into your moodle/mod folder using the instructions given under the button "Clone or download".

-Assuming you are going to change your module name from widget to something more relevant, do the following.
+Assuming you are going to change your module name from collaborate to something more relevant, do the following.

 Rename these files:
 ===================
 All 4 files in backup/moodle2 should have the name of your new module.

-The lang/en/widget.php file should be renamed to the name of your new module.
+The lang/en/collaborate.php file should be renamed to the name of your new module.

-Replace widget with your new module name
+Replace collaborate with your new module name
 ========================================
-Carry out a search and replace for "widget" replacing it with the name of your new module.
+Carry out a search and replace for "collaborate" replacing it with the name of your new module.
 You can do this in a number of ways depending on your text editor.
 If you don't have one handy, download Brackets (http://brackets.io/) which is free, open source and handles this stuff well.

 Navigate to your admin dashboard and install the new module.